nephio-project/test-infra/e2e/provision/README.md

    that get created.

 7. Once a kind cluster comes up, you can access it by getting its kubeconfig from the cluster.
-For example:
+For example, to see the clusters:

    ```
    $ kubectl get clusters